danday74/chapter-and-verse/README.md

 `chapter-and-verse` returns `null` if it cannot resolve the biblical reference.

 This happens when the:

+* Reference is not in one of the six supported formats above

 * Book cannot be determined from the reference given